 Eventually through the process of therapy, clients realize that being healthy and relational is nothing you have, it is what you “do”.
 Living life fully and intimately comes from a commitment to a daily practice.
 This kind of action results in more satisfaction, joy in one’s life, and encourages each individual to incorporate the “practice” of being relational.

 What is the practice of being relational?
-It starts with the Five Core principles for healthy living: loving the self, protecting the self (through use of internal boundaries), creating and knowing the self, taking care of the self interdependently, and containing and moderating the self (Pia Mellody).
+It starts with the Five Core principles for healthy living: loving the self, protecting the self (through use of internal boundaries), creating and knowing the self, taking care of the self by asking for what you need and want interdependently, and containing and moderating the self (Pia Mellody).
 My treatment with clients incorporates the foundational underpinnings that create healing, growth and renewal.

-During my 20-year career, I have had the opportunity to work with great teachers and mentors.
+During my 22-year career, I have had the opportunity to work with great teachers and mentors.
 The ones who most influence how I work today are: Pia Mellody, RN (5 Core Self Skills and Healing the Wounded Child, Adaptive Child and Growing the Functioning Adult), Terry Real, LICSW (Relational Life Therapy), Brugh Joy, MD (Heart Centering Work), Jon Kabat-Zinn, Ph.D (Mindfulness Practice), Peter Levine (Somatic Experiencing) and Francine Shapiro (EMDR).